KarineSE/Cascaded_ConvTasNet_with_MP-GTF/README.md

-# MP-GTF with cascded ConvTasNet
+# Cascaded ConvTasNet with MP-GTF

 Final Project of DSP course